Team: 3 UX / UI Designers

 We iterated 2 more times - I focused particularly on adding cards, iconography, and typography to further distinguish the content and improve skimmability.
 My partner also incorporated the feedback of informing visitors when they were leaving the DOI website through a pop-up to confirm if they’d like to move forward.

-Key learning: Users enjoyed the cards to easily learn what mattered to the DOI as well as the simple hero carousel to find information quickly.
-Users found the menus easy to navigate as well.
+Key learning: Users enjoyed the cards outlining what mattered to the DOI as well as the simple hero carousel to find information quickly.
+Users found the simplified menus easier to navigate as well.

 This site was difficult to evaluate as the Department itself covers a vast number of topics.
-I learned it is better to do a deep dive of the content as early as possible and how lucky I was to have a great project partner to work with.
+I learned it is better to do a deep dive of the content as early as possible.
+I also learned how lucky I was to have a great project partner to work with.
 Below were some of my big lessons from this project.

 Key learning: Site content informs design choices.